prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 * **price:** How much does it cost to use the service?
 Are there free and paid tier?
 What ways are usage accounted for?
 * **limitations:** What are the limits and caps on workload execution?
 What are the thresholds for execution time, request and response sizes, executions per day or month, etc.?

+We'll also briefly cover some serverless database options that can be useful to improve your serverless strategy.
+We'll mention the following providers and services:

+* Amazon DynamoDB and Aurora Serverless
+* Microsoft Cosmos DB Serverless and Azure SQL Serverless
+* Google Firestore
+* PlanetScale
+* MongoDB Atlas Serverless
+* CockroachDB Serverless
+* Fauna

 With those categories in mind, we can start to look at the available services.

 ## AWS Lambda

+### Overview

+* Released: 2014
+* Focus: General serverless computing.
+AWS service integration.
+* Language support: Broad
+* Maturity: Mature
+* Pricing: By invocation and resource consumption.
+Additional costs for edge deployment or provisioned warm instances.

 ### General description

-Perhaps the best known provider in the serverless space is AWS Lambda.
+Perhaps the best known provider in the serverless space is [AWS Lambda](https://aws.amazon.com/lambda/).
 Introduced in 2014, Amazon's Lambda service was one of the first providers to capture major market interest, in a large part due to the builtin customer base from other service offerings.

 AWS Lambda remains the main service that other offerings are compared against due to its stability, range of features, and general familiarity.